 We are often asked, “How does CompTIA PenTest+ compare to EC-Council’s Certified Ethical Hacker (CEH) certification?”
-Both exams assess penetration testing skills, but the similarities stop there.
-To help you choose which exam to take, we’ve identified four advantages of CompTIA PenTest+ over CEH.
+To help you choose which exam to take, here’s a brief overview of the two cybersecurity certifications plus five advantages of CompTIA PenTest+ over CEH.

 1. CompTIA PenTest+ Provides 3x More Employability